ASRS 101: Automated Storage and Retrieval Systems

 What is ASRS?
-Automated Storage and Retrieval System Definition
+Automated Storage and Retrieval System Defined

 Automated Storage and Retrieval Systems are just that – automated systems that efficiently and securely store items in a compact footprint.
 They also allow users to easily and quickly retrieve items when needed.
 Several companies manufacture a wide variety of self-contained, goods-to-person, automated storage and retrieval systems (ASRS).
 The technologies handle different volumes, types and velocities of non-palletized inventory at variable speeds to accommodate varying throughput demands.
 When considering the options, keep in mind both the storage density your facility needs as well as your throughput goals.

-Automated storage technologies can be broken down into three categories:
+Automated storage can be broken down into 7 major technologies:

 Vertical Lift Modules (VLMs)

-Big and bold, mini load systems handle lightweight loads with ease.
-With a single, crane-mounted load handling device dedicated to each extremely dense storage aisle, mini-loads handle loads in cases, totes or trays that weigh between 220 and 750 pounds.
-The cranes travel either on rail or wheel with fast acceleration speeds to delivery product to the operator.
+With a single, crane-mounted load handling device dedicated to each extremely dense storage aisle, mini-loads handle loads in cases, totes or trays.

 Vertical Buffer Modules (VBMs)